 The experiments and the VM synthesis evaluation clearly show that smaller packages for transfer can drastically decrease deployment time and energy consumption for cloudlet-based cyber foraging.
 Using the software from the VM synthesis implementation from [9], disk and memory overlays of the same applications that were used for evaluating the application virtualization implementation were created.
 In this set of experiments, 64-bit versions of Ubuntu 12.04 and Windows XP with Service Pack 2 were used.
-The results show that that the virtualized applications are significantly smaller in size than the combined overlays, cf. Table 4.
+The results show that the virtualized applications are significantly smaller in size than the combined overlays, cf. Table 4.
 The main reason is that memory overlays tend to include data that is irrelevant to the application of interest, thus leading to an increased file size.